-The two studies only followed up the health professionals for two to three months after they received training.
-We therefore do not know if the benefits of the training courses lasted over time.
+Unfortunately, the two studies only followed up the health professionals for two to three months after they have received training.
+We therefore don't know if the benefits of the training courses lasted over time.

-The review authors did not find any studies that looked at the effects of training programmes for the care of older children.
+The review authors did not find any studies that looked at the effect of training programmes for the care of older children.